emmajanedrews/base-template/_posts/2017-07-12-team-lally-looking-for-superstars.md

 blogger_orig_url: http://www.realestatecareerhawaii.com/2017/07/team-lally-looking-for-superstars.html
 ---
 {% include youtube.html %}
 *If you are a licensed Realtor looking to make a change and find success, consider joining us at Team Lally.*

-<a href="https://www.teamlally.com/open-positions.php">Check Out Our Career Opportunities</a>
-<a href="https://www.teamlally.com/career-night.php">Check Out Our Upcoming Career Night</a>

 Are you a licensed Realtor?
 We at Team Lally are currently recruiting real estate professionals seeking to take advantage of our abundant leads, our great training, and our “80K guarantee.”